 The 9,629-acre Natchez Trace State Park consists primarily of pine and hardwood forest.
 Three man-made lakes occur within the park, where great blue herons, pied-billed grebes, American coots and a small number of ducks can be found in winter.
 Over 23 miles of hiking trails including a 14-mile overnight trail are ideal for woodland birding.
 A wide variety of migrating warblers, vireos, thrushes and flycatchers pass through the area.
 Summer birds that can be seen include yellow-billed cuckoo, great crested and Acadian flycatchers, scarlet and summer tanagers, wood thrush, pine, prairie, and Kentucky warblers.
 In winter, brown creepers, yellow-bellied sapsucker, and occasionally red-breasted nuthatch can be found.
 The park is part of the large 48,000-acre Natchez Trace State Forest and Wildlife Management Area.
 Over 135 species of birds have been observed in the park.
 For more park and nearby birding locations, VIEW FLYER.

 A free public swim beach is located at Cub Lake.
 No lifeguards are on duty.
 The Pin Oak Campground has a swimming beach only for campers.
 A pool is located at Pin Oak Lodge.
-The unheated pool is for inn and cabin guests only and is open from Memorial Day to Labor Day.
+The unheated pool is for lodge and cabin guests only and is open from Memorial Day to Labor Day.

 Pin Oak Lake is popular for all types of boats and water recreation.
 Guests may also rent jon boats at the boat dock for use on Cub Creek Lake.
 Personal electric trolling motors can be used on park jon boats.
 Brown’s Lake and Maples Creek Lake are managed by the Tennessee Wildlife Resources Agency.

 Natchez Trace State Park's hiking trails range from one-half mile up to 5.5 miles, and a 40 mile overnight trail.

 Brown’s Creek Lake and Maple’s Creek Lake are managed by the Tennessee Wildlife Resources Agency (TWRA).
 Pin Oak Lake is managed by the park.
 Bait, tackle and snacks are for sale at nearby locations.
-Fishing licenses may be purchased at the inn.
+Fishing licenses may be purchased at the lodge.